illinois-stat528/stat528sp24/README.md

 Ed access and login information was sent via email.

-Please register your account with your University email.^[Accounts registered with an email other than an `@illinois.edu` account will be removed.]
+Please register your account with your University email (accounts registered with an email other than an `@illinois.edu` account will be removed).

 I generally check Ed within a day or two after it alerts me that a new topic has been posted.
 Thus you can often expect a response within three or so business days.
 If you need a quicker response, you should consider office hours as an alternative.